son-n-pham/GATE_Writing/current_writing/grading_example_from_AI.md

 #### Creative Merit (3/3 marks)

-- Evidence: The essay is highly creative, with a unique and imaginative setting.
+- Evidence: The essay is creative, with a unique and imaginative setting.
 - Analysis: The setting and characters are imaginative and engaging.
 - Score Justification: The essay demonstrates a high level of creativity and originality.
 - Improvement Strategy: Continue to explore creative ideas and develop unique and imaginative settings.